bmustiata/core-lang/README.md

 # core-lang

 Classes that should be in the JavaScript language itself.
-The collections have full promises support, and TypeScript definitions.
+The collections have a rich API to work with the data, full promises support, [well written documentation](https://github.com/bmustiata/core-lang/blob/master/src/main/core/Iterable.ts) and TypeScript definitions.

 ## Usage

+Available classes:

 <img src="doc/class-diagram.png">